 Buckley Street is one of the key arterials in Melbourne’s inner north-west, connecting Keilor and Avondale Heights in the west with Mount Alexander Road in the east.
 It carries approximately 11,000 vehicles per day.

 The boom gates at the Buckley Street level crossing are down for an average of 78 minutes in the two hours between 7:00am and 9:00am on weekdays.
+We are getting on with the job of removing the dangerous level crossing at Buckley Street.

-The Victorian Government recently awarded the contract for the Craigieburn line level crossing removals to an Alliance, comprising the Level Crossing Removal Authority and John Holland/KBR.
-Works to remove the Buckley Street crossing will begin later this year, with the crossing to be removed by 2019.
+Early works to remove the Buckley Street crossing will begin later this year, with the crossing to be removed by 2019.

-- improves public transport connections while maintaining the heritage station
+- preserves the heritage listed station

-- creates new public open space
+- creates more open space.

 |Mid to late 2017|